samuelhwilliams/truesight-extension/README.md

 # <img src="icons/eye-open.svg" alt="Open Eye" width="32" height="32" style="vertical-align: text-bottom;"> TrueSight Browser Extension

-Fully vibe coded.
+Almost fully vibe coded.

-TrueSight is a browser extension that toggles the visibility of GOV.UK accessibility elements (elements with the `govuk-visually-hidden` class) to help developers and designers understand what screen readers and other assistive technologies experience on a page.
+TrueSight is a browser extension that toggles the visibility of GOV.UK visually-hidden elements to help developers and designers understand what screen readers and other assistive technologies experience on a page.

 ## Features